xshapira/website-starter-gulp/README.md

 2. Open a terminal/command prompt in that folder.
 3. Type the following commands:

-`npm install`
+`npm install` - you only need to do this the first time

 `./node_modules/.bin/gulp watch`

-Now when you edit the files in the `app` folder the will get compiled and moved to `dist`, and your browser will auto reload to show the results.
+When you edit the files in the `app` folder they will get compiled and moved to `dist`, and your browser will auto reload to show the results.